DekuLiuTesla/CityGaussian/README.md

 </div>

 ## 📰 News
+**[2024.10.11]** Updates FAQ!
+If you are stucked, please first check whether it can solves the problem.

 **[2024.08.20]** Updates [Custom Dataset Instructions](doc/custom_dataset.md)!

 **[2024.08.05]** Our code is now available!
 Welcome to try it out!